clearpath-docs/jackal-sphinx-tutorials/doc/jetson.rst

 .. image:: flashcomplete.png

-The TX2 will reboot and will have ROS Kinetic installed along with the Jackal and Husky drivers.
+The TX2 will reboot and will have ROS Kinetic installed along with the Jackal drivers.
 To setup the Jetson to work with the Jackal, run ``bash ~/JACKAL_SETUP.sh`` on the Jetson and restart.
 When the Jetson starts up again, it should be connected to the Jackal.
 To see that the Jackal is connected by opening a terminal and executing "rostopic echo /status".
 You should see a 1hz message containing the Jackal's diagnostic information.

 If you would like to pair a PS4 controller to drive the Jackal, hold down the PS and Share buttons on the controller until the light bar starts to flash.
 In a terminal on the Jackal, run ``sudo ds4drv-pair`` and wait for the controller to connect.
 With the controller paired you should be able to control the Jackal by pressing L1 and using the left stick to drive.
 For more information see the Jackal manual.